Duchess Charlotte Georgine of Mecklenburg-Strelitz: Family

 Charlotte Georgine was born in Hanover, Electorate of Hanover.
 She was the eldest child and daughter of Charles II, Grand Duke of Mecklenburg and his first wife, Princess Friederike of Hesse-Darmstadt.

-Charlotte and her sisters, Queen Louise of Prussia, Queen Frederica of Hannover and Princess Therese of Thurn und Taxis, were considered the most beautiful women of their time.
+Charlotte and her sisters, Queen Louise of Prussia, Queen Frederica of Hanover and Princess Therese of Thurn und Taxis, were considered the most beautiful women of their time.
 Jean Paul Friedrich Richter dedicated his novel Titan to the "four beautiful and noble sisters on the throne".

 Life

 Childhood and youth

 Charlotte grew up in Hanover, where her father served as governor, on behalf of his brother-in-law, King George III of the United Kingdom, who lived in London.
-When Charlotte was twelve years old, her mother died and she was brought up by her mother's sister, Charlotte, who married her father in 1784, and also by Magdalena of Wolzogen.
+When Charlotte was twelve years old, her mother died and she was brought up by her mother's sister, Charlotte Wilhelmine, who married her father in 1784, and also by Magdalena of Wolzogen.
 Her sisters were brought by her grandmother, Countess Maria Louise Albertine of Leiningen-Falkenburg-Dagsburg in Darmstadt.
 Charlotte had then already moved to Hildburghausen.

-Duchess of Saxony-Hildburghausen
+Duchess of Saxe-Hildburghausen

 On 3 September 1785, at the age of fifteen, Charlotte married Duke Frederick, Duke of Saxe-Altenburg, who stood until 1787 under regency of his great-great uncle Joseph Frederick.
 The marriage was not a happy one; Charlotte was mentally superior to Frederick, who began to ignore her.
 They also had financial problems; Saxe-Hildburghausen had been financially ruined by the disastrous policies of Frederick's predecessors and in 1806 it had been put into Imperial receivership.
 The receivers allowed the Duke and Duchess only a reduced Civil List.